 Michael K. Skinner won a wrestling scholarship to Warner Pacific College, but left the sport to focus on studying.
 His chemistry teacher, William Davis, persuaded Skinner to transfer to Reed College, where he shifted his interest from radiation chemistry to biochemistry.
 Skinner went to Michael Griswold’s lab at Washington State University, where he learned biochemistry techniques and picked up molecular biology.
 He began his life’s work in reproductive biology, working in proteins.
 Finishing his PhD in three years, he continued his focused approach in Irving Fritz’s lab at C.H.
 Best Institute at University of Toronto, learning a great deal of physiology.
 Skinner worked on Sertoli cells, and he found a mesenchymal conductor in testis.
 During his postdoc he had seven to ten publications.
 Skinner was recruited to Vanderbilt University’s large, excellent reproductive unit by Marie-Claire Orgebin-Crist.

-Henry I. Smith begins his oral history interview describing his childhood in New Jersey and his early aptitude in science.
+Henry I. Smith begins by describing his childhood in New Jersey and his early aptitude in science.
 After obtaining an undergraduate degree at Holy Cross, Smith earned a master's degree and PhD at Boston College.
 Smith established a Submicron Structures Laboratory with MIT funding.
 He concludes the interview by offering some insights on the semiconductor industry, and how to best develop a research culture that stimulates innovation.

-Lloyd M. Smith grew up in Berkeley, California, one of four children.
-His father was a physicist at Lawrence Berkeley National Laboratory and his mother a professor of mathematics.
-Smith attended the University of California, Berkeley; there he liked biology, chemistry and physics and chose to major in biochemistry.
+Lloyd M. Smith grew up in Berkeley, California.
+He attended the University of California, Berkeley, where he majored in biochemistry.
 He worked in Wayne Hubbell's lab, studying membranes and synthetic chemistry.
 On Hubbell's advice he enrolled in graduate school at Stanford University, entering Harden McConnell's lab to work on diffusion in membranes, obtaining his PhD in biophysics.
 He accepted a postdoc with Leroy Hood at the California Institute of Technology.
 During months of sequencing he thought up the first fluorescence-based automated DNA sequencing instrument.
-Working with Michael Hunkapiller on commercialization of his technology, he became a consultant for Applied Biosystems (ABI).
+Working with Michael Hunkapiller on commercialization of his technology, he became a consultant for Applied Biosystems.
 Smith accepted an assistant professorship at the University of Wisconsin, eventually becoming Director of the Genome Center and Chair of the Analytical Sciences Division in the Department of Chemistry.
 There Smith developed another laser system for sequence analysis and began the use of matrix-assisted laser desorption/ionization (MALDI) on nucleic acids.
 He also founded his own company, Third Wave Technologies.

-Emil Smith begins his oral history interview by discussing his undergraduate study of biology at Columbia University.
+Emil Smith begins by discussing his undergraduate study of biology at Columbia University.
 He received a Guggenheim fellowship to Cambridge University until the outbreak of World War II.
 Smith accepted a position at the University of Utah and later University of California, Los Angeles.
 Smith describes his research interests: peptidases, immunoglobulins, cytochromes, subtilisin, histones, and glutamate dehydrogenases.

 For more information on Michael Snyder, please visit the Pew Scholars in the Biomedical Sciences.